rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/overview.md

 ## Features of the wallet

-Here are some notable features:
+Here are some notable features of the RIF Wallet:

-* Fully customizable and extensible smart wallet:
+* Fully programmable and extensible smart wallet:
 The RIF Wallet is a crypto wallet with smart contract functionalities.
 It is modular in nature and its functionalities can be extended.
 Businesses can build and adapt it to suit their use cases.
 * Pay gas fees using multiple ERC20 tokens:
 RIF Relay is a secure sponsored transaction system that enables users to pay the transaction fees using ERC-20 tokens.
 This enables end users to transact entirely using one asset instead of having to manage a separate asset for gas payments.
 * Personalized domain usernames:
 RNS (RIF Name Service) enables users to transfer and receive digital assets with the use of Aliases / usernames, to create a simple and seamless onboarding experience.
 Additionally, RNS domains are transferable and tradable as NFTs, allowing speculative use cases, collection, and easy change of ownership.
+* Connect to other dApps using WalletConnect
+Establish seamless connections with various decentralized applications (dApps) by utilizing the WalletConnect feature, facilitating a user-friendly and integrated experience across the blockchain ecosystem.
+* Add a Contact
+Effortlessly include a contact's details (Username and/or address, Name) in your Contact list, sparing you from the hassle of memorizing blockchain addresses.

 ## Benefits of using the RIF Wallet
-* Bitcoin and Rootstock Compatibility: No need for additional integration, take advantage of bitcoin security while utilizing the smart contract capabilties on Rootstock.
+* Bitcoin and Rootstock Compatibility: No need for additional integration, take advantage of bitcoin security while utilizing the smart contract capabilties and also access native tokens (USDRIF, RIF and BTC and RBTC) on Rootstock
-* Easily create and deploy a customizable wallet for your end-users, with capabilities such as on-ramp, personalized domain usernames, cheap gas fee transaction and access to ERC-20 tokens in the Rootstock ecosystem.
+* Easily create and deploy a full programmable DeFi on Bitcoin wallet for your end-users, with capabilities such as personalized domain usernames, cheap gas fee transaction fees using ERC-20 tokens.
 * Implementation support and collaboration:
     * Technical support and resources throughout the process to ensure all capabilities of the wallet are fully utilized.
 * Easily build a native wallet application from scratch on top of a secure set of pre-packaged libraries and APIs.